On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling: System Model and Preliminaries

-In the un-coded LUIS, mean squared error (MSE) is commonly used for performance measurement.
-If $P_X(x)$ is a Gaussian distribution, the optimal solution is the standard linear minimum MSE (MMSE) estimate.
-For non-Gaussian distribution $P_X(x)$, finding the optimal solution is generally NP hard \cite{Micciancio2001,verdu1984_1}.
+In an un-coded LUIS, the MSE serves as a widely used performance metric.
+For Gaussian distribution $P_X(x)$, the optimal solution is given by the standard LMMSE estimate.
+However, for non-Gaussian distribution $P_X(x)$, finding the optimal solution is generally NP-hard \cite{Micciancio2001,verdu1984_1}.